plone/training/docs/mastering-plone/dexterity_2_talk.md

 The second class {py:class}`Talk` in {file}`talk.py` will be the class of instances for each talk.
 It inherits from {py:class}`Container` which is one of the default classes of dexterity.
 {py:class}`Container` is used for items that can contain other items.
-It does nothing so far but it can be useful later when we want to add methods or properties to it that can be used directly from a talk instance.
+It does nothing special so far, but it can be useful later when we want to add methods or properties to it that can be used directly from a talk instance.

 ## Try the new type

-Now all pieces should be in place and you can enable the new type `Talk`.
+Now all pieces should be in place and you can enable the new type `talk`.

-- Restart Plone (to load the new Python code and the changed ZCML)
+1. Restart Plone (to load the new Python code).
-- You do not need to restart the Volto frontend since we did not do any changes there.
+   You do not need to restart the Volto frontend, since we did not do any changes there.
-- Re-install the package ploneconf.site (deactivate and activate) to load the type registration and type configuration:
+2. Reinstall the package ploneconf.site to apply the updated profile.

+   1. Go to {guilabel}`Site Setup`.
+   2. Open the {guilabel}`Add-Ons` control panel.
-    Follow the link "SITE SETUP" in the bottom of the toolbar and switch to "Add-Ons".
+   3. Find `PLONECONF SITE: INSTALL` in the list of installed add-ons and click to open its details.
+   4. Click the {guilabel}`Uninstall` button.
+   5. Find it again and click the {guilabel}`Install` button.

 Now instances of the new type can be added.
 Please check that you can add a talk to your site.